MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-currentitemchange.md

 ---
 title: CurrentItemChange Event of the AxWindowsMediaPlayer Object
-description: The CurrentItemChange event occurs when the value of IWMPControls.currentItem changes. ms.assetid: 'c5eeafd2-405b-4808-97d1-399a2344ca42'
+description: The CurrentItemChange event occurs when the value of IWMPControls.currentItem changes. ms.assetid: c5eeafd2-405b-4808-97d1-399a2344ca42
+keywords:
-keywords: ["CurrentItemChange Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- CurrentItemChange Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: